Omycron83/Notes/ML/Gradient Boosted Trees.md

-Gradient boosted trees are an ensemble learning technique
+Gradient boosted trees are an ensemble learning technique that uses decision trees as a base optimizer, which are then fit to the residuals to further minimize the loss function.